kavyasamyuktha/Capgemini-Data-Engineering-Training/Week 0/README.md

 Strengthened my understanding of relational data processing and gained confidence in writing PySpark transformations.

-## Phase 3: Data Cleaning and ETL Basics
+## Phase 3 & 3A: PySpark Basics and Data Cleaning

 ### Topics Covered:

-Reading data from external files
-Data cleaning and preprocessing
+Basic PySpark DataFrame operations
+SQL to PySpark syntax conversion
-Handling missing and invalid data
+Data inspection using show() and printSchema() Handling missing values and duplicate records
-Data validation techniques
+Data validation and filtering
-Joins and aggregations in ETL workflows

 ### Key Learnings:

-I learned the complete ETL process and understood how raw data is transformed into clean, usable datasets.
-I also realized the importance of data quality before analysis.
+In this phase, I learned how to work with PySpark DataFrames and convert SQL logic into PySpark operations.
+Along with this, I understood the importance of data cleaning before analysis.
+I learned how to handle missing values, remove duplicates, and filter invalid data to ensure data quality.

+I also realized that writing correct transformations is not enough; the data must be clean and consistent for accurate results.

+### What I Did:

+Used PySpark DataFrame operations for basic transformations Converted SQL queries into PySpark syntax
+Inspected datasets using show() and printSchema() Identified null values, duplicates, and invalid age records Removed rows with missing customer_id
+Replaced missing name and city values with "Unknown" Removed duplicate records
+Filtered invalid age values
+Verified dataset before and after cleaning
+Counted customers in each city

 ### Challenges Faced:

-Handling inconsistent data formats and ensuring correct transformation order was challenging.
-Debugging pipeline steps required careful attention.
+Adjusting from SQL mindset to PySpark syntax Understanding how transformations affect final output Ensuring correct order of cleaning operations

 ### Outcome:

-Developed a clear understanding of ETL workflows and how data is prepared for analysis in real-world systems.
+I developed a strong understanding of PySpark basics along with practical data cleaning skills.
+This phase helped me build confidence in preparing clean datasets for analysis and applying transformations correctly.

-## Phase 4: Complete Data Pipeline Implementation
+## Phase 4 & 4A: Complete Data Pipeline Implementation

 ### Topics Covered:
 End-to-end ETL pipeline design